nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 ![Source with Echo](../rna-seq-images/rna-seq-8-1.png "Source with Echo")

+This process will take about 15-20 minutes.
 Once completed, you will get a popup window asking to try to open the html report.
 Click </br><span class="highlight_txt">Try Again</span> to open a new tab for the report.

 ![Popup window](../rna-seq-images/rna-seq-8-2.png "Popup window")